cloudinary-community/gatsby-transformer-cloudinary/README.md

 }
 ```

-To add Gatsby Image support you need to to add the GraphQL Type of `coverPhoto` GraphQL to the `transformTypes` plugin option array.
+To add Gatsby Plugin Image support you need to to add the GraphQL Type of `coverPhoto` GraphQL to the `transformTypes` plugin option array.

 For the example above the GraphQL Types are `CloudinaryMedia` and `PostCoverPhoto`.